-Tim Noakes has an impressive pegigree; he's no fly by night crank.
+Tim Noakes has an impressive pedigree; he's no fly-by-night crank.
 After careful study of the research, he has come up with some very interesting facts.

 The Banting diet cuts right across everything you've been taught about losing weight.
 Unlimited animal fat is encouraged, polyunsaturate oils and margarine are banned, and you are encouraged to eat virtually no carbohydrate at all; less than 50g per day.

 That means no bread or flour products and no sugar; no bagels or chocolate cake; unfortunately it also means no smart bran either; that means more cancer.
 Further, rice and potatoes, most fruit except berries, and pasta are all eliminated from the Banting diet.

 So, butter is back, and you can enjoy the crackling on your pork chops.
 Steak is definitely on the menu, but not if it was corn fed.
-Starch makes all animals fat, including our cattle.
+Starch makes all animals obese, including our cattle.
 More important it causes soaring blood glucose, especially in those who are insulin resistant, and that's what damages the tissues.

 Proponents have pointed to huge weight losses, a drop in blood pressure and glucose readings; even lower total cholesterol.

 Here's an important bit of research; the high carbohydrate coupled with very low fat diet has been strongly implicated in motor neuron disease; it may be a factor in MS too.
 This was done in studies done in Japan and confirmed by another in the Netherlands.

 The word is used both as a adjective, as in Banting diet, but also as a verb.
 It means to go on a diet that very strictly limits your carbohydrate but you can enjoy unlimited animal fat; olive oil and avocados, everyone agrees having 'healthy' fat, are recommended too.

 Many have been able to reduce their medication dramatically.